 It is important to understand that it is normal for people’s driving abilities to change as they grow older.
 It is even more important to be aware of the warning signs that age might be hindering the ability to drive safely.
-Here are some concerns to take note of that may affect driving:

 - Pain or weakness in the body parts used for driving may cause issues for driving safely on the road.
 Some examples of this are if a senior is having difficulty turning his or her neck to look over the shoulder or if reduced strength in a senior’s arms it difficult to have quick reaction time.

 - Reaction time is a very important issue to be aware of.
 A person’s reaction time may be slower because of age and this could result in a serious injury.